 Changes in either the patent laws or interpretation of the patent laws in the United States and other countries may diminish the value of the patents we in-license or narrow the scope of our patent protection.
 In addition, the laws of foreign countries may not protect our rights to the same extent or in the same manner as the laws of the United States.
-For example, European patent law is more restrictive than U.S. patent law in connection with the patentability of methods of treatment of the human body.
+For example, European patent law is more restrictive than U.S. patent law in connection with the patentability of methods of treatment of the human body and Chinese bankruptcy law may not provide a licensee the same protections as U.S. bankruptcy law.
+This could impact our in-license under the IASO Agreement with IASO, a Chinabased company, if IASO declared bankruptcy, and could have a material adverse effect on the development of CABA-201.

-We cannot predict whether the patent applications we in-license currently being pursued will issue as patents, whether the claims of any patent that has or may issue will provide us with a competitive advantage or prevent competitors from designing around the claims to develop competing technologies in a non-infringing manner, or whether we or our licensors will be able to successfully pursue patent applications in the future relating to our current product candidates or future products and product candidates.
+We cannot predict whether the patent applications we in-license currently being pursued will issue as patents, whether the claims of any patent that has or may issue will provide us with a competitive advantage or prevent competitors from designing around the claims to develop competing technologies in a non-infringing manner, or whether we or our licensors will be able to successfully pursue patent applications in the future relating to our current product candidates or future product and product candidates.
 Moreover, the patent application and approval process is expensive and time-consuming.
 We or our licensors may not be able to file and prosecute all necessary or desirable patent applications at a reasonable cost or in a timely manner.
 Furthermore, we, or any future partners, collaborators, or licensees, may fail to identify patentable aspects of inventions made in the course of development and commercialization activities before it is too late to obtain patent protection on them.
 Therefore, we may miss potential opportunities to seek additional patent protection.